 To report a vulnerability or a security-related issue, please email the private address email@example.com with the details of the vulnerability.
 The email will be fielded by the Alkemio Security Team, which is made up of Alkemio maintainers who have committer and release permissions.
+We also maintain a PGP-signed security.txt file at our website in line with RFC 9116.
 Emails will be addressed within 5 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.

 Proposed Email Content